kathylam204/cs-it-notes/programminglanguagesnotes.md

 ## Python Basics
 ### Creating and Running Python Scripts:
 - Use ‘nano (yourfilename).py’ to create a file.
-- Example:
+### Example:
--- def square(n):
+-  def square(n):
--- return n * n
+- return n * n
--- ilist = [2, 4, 6]
+- ilist = [2, 4, 6]
--- olist = map(square, ilist)
+- olist = map(square, ilist)
--- print(list(olist))
+- print(list(olist))
 - Save and exit: ‘Ctrl+X’, ‘Y’, ‘Enter’
 - Run: ‘python (yourfilename).py’
 - Create and change directories:
--- ‘mkdir (directoryname)’
+- ‘mkdir (directoryname)’
--- ‘cd (directoryname)’
+- ‘cd (directoryname)’

 ## Lambda Expressions and Conditional Statements
-Lambda Expressions:
+### Lambda Expressions:
-Example:
+### Example:
-x = lambda a: a + 10
+- x = lambda a: a + 10
-print(x(5))  # Output: 15
+- print(x(5))  # Output: 15
-Conditional Statements:
+### Conditional Statements:
-Example:
+### Example:
-raining = False
+- raining = False
-print("Let's go to the", 'beach' if not raining else 'library')  # Output: Let's go to the beach raining = True print("Let's go to the", 'beach' if not raining else 'library')  # Output: Let's go to the library age = 12 s = 'minor' if age < 21 else 'adult' print(s)  # Output: minor result = 'yes' if ('qux' in ['foo', 'bar', 'baz']) else 'no' print(result)  # Output: no
+- print("Let's go to the", 'beach' if not raining else 'library')  # Output: Let's go to the beach
+- raining = True
+- print("Let's go to the", 'beach' if not raining else 'library')  # Output: Let's go to the library
+- age = 12
+- s = 'minor' if age < 21 else 'adult'
+- print(s)  # Output: minor
+- result = 'yes' if ('qux' in ['foo', 'bar', 'baz']) else 'no'
+- print(result)  # Output: no

 ## Syntax and Semantics
-Definitions:
+### Definitions:
-Syntax: The form or structure of expressions, statements, and program units.
+- Syntax: The form or structure of expressions, statements, and program units.
-Semantics: The meaning of expressions, statements, and program units.
+- Semantics: The meaning of expressions, statements, and program units.
-Language Definition Users:
+### Language Definition Users:
-Language designers
+- Language designers
-Implementers
+- Implementers
-Programmers
+- Programmers
-Key Concepts:
+### Key Concepts:
-Sentence: A string of characters over an alphabet.
+- Sentence: A string of characters over an alphabet.
-Language: A set of sentences.
+- Language: A set of sentences.
-Lexeme: The lowest level syntactic unit (e.g., *, sum, begin).
+- Lexeme: The lowest level syntactic unit (e.g., *, sum, begin).
-Token: A category of lexemes (e.g., identifier).
+- Token: A category of lexemes (e.g., identifier).
-BNF (Backus-Naur Form):
+- BNF (Backus-Naur Form):
-Describes syntax using context-free grammars.
+- Describes syntax using context-free grammars.
-BNF Rule Example:
+- BNF Rule Example:
-<ident_list> → identifier | identifier, <ident_list>
+- <ident_list> → identifier | identifier, <ident_list>
-<if_stmt> → if <logic_expr> then <stmt>
+- <if_stmt> → if <logic_expr> then <stmt>

 ## Operational, Denotational, and Axiomatic Semantics
-Operational Semantics:
+### Operational Semantics:
-Defines the meaning by executing statements on a machine.
+- Defines the meaning by executing statements on a machine.
-Needs a virtual machine for high-level languages.
+- Needs a virtual machine for high-level languages.
-Denotational Semantics:
+### Denotational Semantics:
-Uses mathematical objects and functions to define meaning.
+- Uses mathematical objects and functions to define meaning.
-Axiomatic Semantics:
+### Axiomatic Semantics:
-Uses formal logic to define semantics.
+- Uses formal logic to define semantics.
-Assertions:
+### Assertions:
-Precondition: Before a statement.
+- Precondition: Before a statement.
-Postcondition: After a statement.
+- Postcondition: After a statement.
-Weakest Precondition: Least restrictive condition ensuring the postcondition.
+- Weakest Precondition: Least restrictive condition ensuring the postcondition.

 ## Loop Invariants
-Definition: An assertion that is true before and after each iteration of a loop.
+### Definition: An assertion that is true before and after each iteration of a loop.
-Requirements:
+### Requirements:
-True initially before the loop.
+- True initially before the loop.
-Maintained true during loop execution.
+- Maintained true during loop execution.
-Ensures postcondition upon loop termination.
+- Ensures postcondition upon loop termination.

 ## Syntax Analysis
-Components:
+### Components:
-Lexical Analyzer: Matches character patterns to tokens.
+- Lexical Analyzer: Matches character patterns to tokens.
-Syntax Analyzer (Parser): Builds the parse tree.
+- Syntax Analyzer (Parser): Builds the parse tree.
-Parsing Techniques:
+### Parsing Techniques:
-Top-Down Parsing:
+- Top-Down Parsing:
-Starts from the root and works down.
+- Starts from the root and works down.
-Example methods: Recursive descent, LL parsers.
+- Example methods: Recursive descent, LL parsers.
-Bottom-Up Parsing:
+- Bottom-Up Parsing:
-Starts from the leaves and works up.
+- Starts from the leaves and works up.
-Example: LR parsing.
+- Example: LR parsing.

 ## Quiz Notes
-Implementation Types:
+### Implementation Types:
-Interpretation: Translates source code during execution (Portability).
+- Interpretation: Translates source code during execution (Portability).
-Compilation: Translates source code to native language before execution (Speed).
+- Compilation: Translates source code to native language before execution (Speed).
-Data Aggregates:
+### Data Aggregates:
-Homogeneous: Elements of the same type.
+- Homogeneous: Elements of the same type.
-Heterogeneous: Elements of different types.
+- Heterogeneous: Elements of different types.
-Addressing:
+- Addressing:
-By Number: Integer addressing.
+- By Number: Integer addressing.
-By Name: String addressing.
+- By Name: String addressing.
-Size:
+- Size:
-Fixed: Size cannot change.
+- Fixed: Size cannot change.
-Dynamic: Size can change.
+- Dynamic: Size can change.
-Key Terms:
+### Key Terms:
-Semantics: Meaning of program units.
+- Semantics: Meaning of program units.
-Lexeme: Lowest level unit of a language.
+- Lexeme: Lowest level unit of a language.
-Syntax: Form or structure of program units.
+- Syntax: Form or structure of program units.
-Token: Category of lexemes.
+- Token: Category of lexemes.